-by Matt Curtis, Co-op Graphic Designer
+by Matt Curtis, former Co-op Graphic Designer

 This burger recipe would also be a delicious taco filling.
 Simply cook on the stovetop and add to your favorite taco fillings.

 - 1/2 tablespoon Worchestershire sauce

 - 1 teaspoon smoked paprika

 - Cheddar or pepper jack cheese slices (optional)

 - Mix all ingredients in a large bowl, making sure diced onion and serrano pepper are distributed throughout the hamburger mixture.